SaxionMechatronics/smart_diffbot/README.md

 * [rviz_satellite](https://github.com/blacksoul000/rviz_satellite.git)
 * [ros2_arcuo](https://github.com/JMU-ROBOTICS-VIVA/ros2_aruco.git)

-They are available as submodules to this package and they can be downloaded using:
+They are available as submodules to this package and they can be added by running inside of the `smart_diffbot` folder:
 ```bash
 git submodule init
 git submodule update